DNAAT Usage Guide

 5. Performance Testing

-To benchmark the C-accelerated functions against the pure Python implementation, you can still run the dedicated test script:
+To benchmark the C-accelerated functions against a pure Python implementation, you can run the dedicated test script:

 python test_performance.py